|

 If you are thinking you can just waltz into the monastery as a visitor - forget it.
 Unfortunately there are fairly strict rules governing this.

-Men can visit the monastery daily during 10:00-11:00 and 15:30-16:30.
+Men can visit the monastery daily during the hours of 10:00-11:00 am and 15:30-16:30 pm.
 In contrast, women are only allowed entry on specific days each year: February 7th, the Annunciation, Easter Sunday, Pentecost Sunday, Pentecost Monday, Corpus Christi, June 19th (St. Romuald's feast day), the Sunday after June 19th, Assumption of the Blessed Virgin Mary (August 15th), Birth of the Virgin Mary (September 8th), The Immaculate Conception of the Virgin Mary (December 8th), and Christmas Day (December 25th).

 Klasztor Kamedułów viewed from across the river |